Kerri Kasem

 Kerri Kasem (born Carrie H. Kasem, July 12, 1972) is an American radio host.
 She hosted the nationally syndicated Sixx Sense and The Side Show Countdown With Nikki Sixx from February 2010 to April 2014.
-Kasem later became a judge on Who Will Rock You, alongside Dee Snider.
+Kasem later became a judge on Who Will Rock You, alongside Dee Snider of the heavy metal band Twisted Sister.

 Early life

 Kasem was born in Los Angeles, California.
 She and her siblings Mike and Julie are the three children of radio personality Casey Kasem and his first wife, Linda Myers, to whom he was married from 1972 to 1979.

 Career

 Kasem was co-host with Alan Stock on KXNT 840 AM in Las Vegas for a morning radio talk show.
 She left KXNT in August 2007.
-She hosted the nationally syndicated Sixx Sense and The Side Show Countdown With Nikki Sixx from February 2010 to April 2014.
+She hosted the nationally syndicated Sixx Sense and The Side Show Countdown with Nikki Sixx from February 2010 to April 2014.
 Other radio shows on which she worked include Racing Rocks the National Lampoon Comedy Countdown, The Solomon Free Money Hour, and Pet Talk.
 In 2003, she was a reality television show contestant on ESPN's Beg, Borrow & Deal.
 She has appeared on the E! channel, and is a host on UFC and on Sí TV's The Rub.
 She later became a co-host, with Alan Gurvey, on Gurvey's Law on KABC.

-Kasem appeared on The Dr. Oz Show on October 12, 2021, to talk about the death of her father Casey Kasem.
+Kasem appeared on The Dr. Oz Show on October 12, 2021, talking about the death of her father Casey Kasem.